gengjia0214/AIRoti/background.md

 <br />

-Aquaculture is an efficient way of producing protein as it has lower Feed Coversion Ratio (FCR, Feed Given/Animal Weight Gain) compare to other livestock such as beef cattle, pigs and chickens ([Fig. 3](#fig3)).
+Aquaculture is an efficient way of producing protein as it has lower Feed Conversion Ratio (FCR, Feed Given/Animal Weight Gain) compare to other livestock such as beef cattle, pigs and chickens ([Fig. 3](#fig3)).
 Fish farmers raise fish from eggs to market size ([Fig. 4](#fig4)).
 In the fish's "life cycle", the feeds is the most important element.
 Fish at different stages requires suitable feeds of different sizes and nutritional profiles. __Rotifers